causaest/onrbooks/rbooks-online-extras.md

 17. The Shiny AWS Book, by Matt Dancho: https://business-science.github.io/shiny-production-with-aws-book/

 Describes the process for deploying applications in the Cloud with Shiny and AWS.
 Last updated in 2020.

+18. Supplement to Shiny in Production, by Kelly O'Briant: https://kellobri.github.io/shiny-prod-book/

+Supplemental resources and content from the "Shiny in Production" Workshop delievered at rstudio::conf 2019.

+19. Machine Learning for Biostatistics Module 5, by Jaroslaw Harezlak, Armando Teixeira-Pinto: https://bookdown.org/tpinto_home/Beyond-Linearity/

+A short introduction to regression and splines.